 There are different provisions under the act for live streaming of lectures and for making a recording for viewing at a later date.
-Live streaming is permissable under the classroom provisions.
-However, once the lecture is recorded the limits on the amount (as per above) that can be copied under the statutory licence must be observed.
+Limitations on the amount (as per above) of copyright material that can be copied under the statutory licence must be observed.

 In particular, it is important to include a complete reference to the works being used and include the Warning Notice at the beginning of the lecture.

 Commercially produced DVDs can be shown in class but they must not be included in a recorded lecture.
 The copyright owner's permission is required to copy and communicate commercially produced DVDs.
 The recording must be paused whilst playing DVDs.

 YouTube videos cannot be captured in lecture recordings for Mediasite.
 The recording must be paused whilst playing YouTube material.

 An alternative is to place a link to the Youtube selection in iLearn.

 Ensure the Warning Notice is displayed at the beginning of the lecture or as the first slide in your PowerPoint presentation.